cryocuhk/liulin523.github.io/_pages/research_frozenfround.md

 ## Thermokarst landforms on the Tibetan Plateau

-Lingcao Huang, Postdoc
+Summer Xia (PhD student) and Lingcao Huang (former postdoc)

-Lingcao's research focuses on the distribution of thermokarst landforms, including thaw slumps (the figure below) and thermal erosion gullies, on the Tibetan Plateau and the factors affecting them.
+This research focuses on the distribution of thermokarst landforms, including thaw slumps (the figure below) and thermal erosion gullies, on the Tibetan Plateau and the factors affecting them.
 In many permafrost areas, warming and thawing of ground result in distinct thermokarst landforms in remote and isolated regions.
 He applies image processing methods, including deep learning algorithm, to multi-source remote sensing data, aiming to map these landforms automatically.
-He also analyzes the spatial-temporal changes of the mapped landforms and investigates the driving factors of their evolution by integrating other data such as digital elevation model and meteorological data.
+Wealso analyze the spatial-temporal changes of the mapped landforms and investigates the driving factors of their evolution by integrating other data such as digital elevation model and meteorological data.

 ![]({{ site.url }}{{ site.baseurl }}/images/research/lingcao_thermokarst.png){: style="width: 800px"}

 *Left: Ground photo of a thaw slump in Beiluhe, Tibet; Right: Planet CubeSat image © 2018 Planet Labs Inc. The yellow line outlines the thaw slump, and the red arrow indicates the position and looking direction of the ground photo.*

-This research is funded by the Hong Kong Research Grants Council (Project CUHK14300815).
+This research is funded by the Hong Kong Research Grants Council (Projects CUHK14300815 and CUHK14303119).

 <p> &nbsp; </p>